goreleaser/goreleaser/www/docs/sponsors.md

 GitHub Sponsors is a great way to contribute directly to the main maintainer, [caarlos0](https://github.com/caarlos0).

-This money usually goes to buying coffee, beer, better hardware and such.
+This money usually goes to buying coffee, beer, better hardware, and, hopefully, one day, paying the bills.

+<iframe src="https://github.com/sponsors/caarlos0/button" title="Sponsor caarlos0" height="35" width="116" style="border: 0;"></iframe>

 You can sponsor and see who's sponsoring Carlos [here](https://github.com/sponsors/caarlos0).

-<iframe src="https://github.com/sponsors/caarlos0/card" title="Sponsor caarlos0" height="225" width="600" style="border: 0;"></iframe>

 ## OpenCollective